Halloween is my favorite holiday as the leaves changes colors and the festive spirit is in the full swing. Head over to your local pumpkin patch.

 This is the best time to carve a pumpkin.

 In my opinion, what makes pumpkin carving so special is your creativity.
-You can take inspirations from Pinterest then create your own designs and patterns.
+You can take inspiration from Pinterest then create your own designs and patterns.

 When you purchase the pumpkins from the local farmer’s market your mind starts thinking about the patterns.
 Creating dots with the driller, cookie-cutter design, Jack skellington, and tons of creative ideas using stencils.